 The story of the Chilean miners who were trapped underground for more than two months is on its way to the big screen.

-The 33 miners have sold the rights to their story to producer Mike Medavoy, the producer and the miners' representatives announced Monday.
+The 33 miners have sold the rights to their story to producer Mike Medavoy, according to an announcement Monday from the miners' representatives and Medavoy.
 The planned film will recount the remarkable plight of the miners who were trapped for 69 days after the San Jose mine they were working in collapsed near Copiapo, Chile.

-The veteran producer Medavoy has produced films including "Shutter Island" and "Black Swan."
+The veteran producer Medavoy, who grew up in Chile, has produced films including "Shutter Island" and "Black Swan."
 "Motorcycle Diaries" screenwriter Jose Rivera is set to write the script.

 Miner Juan Andrew Illanes called the project "the only official and authorized film about what we lived in the San Jose mine."
 The miners are collectively represented by William Morris Endeavor Entertainment.